fjahr/lightning-mw/02-peer-protocol.md

-# BOLT #2: Peer Protocol for Channel Management
+# BMW #2: Peer Protocol for Channel Management

 The peer channel protocol has three phases: establishment, normal operation, and closing.